onboard-data/Onboard_Python_API_documentation/index.rst

 .. code-block:: python

+    import matplotlib.pyplot as plt
+    import numpy as np
     # set the timestamp as the index and forward fill the data for plotting
     sensor_data_clean = sensor_data.set_index('timestamp').astype(float).ffill()
     # Edit the indexes just for visualization purposes